 Golden Retriever is a famous dog and this is the fact that it has so many mixed breeds.
 There are over 40 Golden Retriever mixed breed options that are available in the market.
 Some of the popular mixed breeds are:

-Unfortunately, Golden Retrievers are prone to many harmful diseases.
-You may have to spend a large amount of time at the vet clinic due to your Retrievers’ health issues.
-Golden Retrievers are prone to skin problems, allergies, cancer, hypothyroidism, hip dysplasia, and many more known diseases.
-They face these diseases in different stages of life
+Golden Retrievers are usually healthy dogs that live for 10–12 years.
+Some Golden Retrievers are more prone to skin problems, allergies, cancer, hypothyroidism, hip dysplasia, and many more known diseases.
+They face these diseases in different stages of life.

 All in all, the Golden Retriever is renowned for being an extremely lovable, affable breed that has become a family favourite over the years.
 For potential pet owners looking for the perfect family dog, the Golden Retriever should be at the top of your list.
 They could very well be the walking definition of “Family’s Best Friend”!